 Latest Laparoscopic Hernia Repair Techniques

-Mr Karametos at Melbourne Hernia Centre is highly skilled in the following latest laparoscopic hernia repair techniques:
+As a world-class specialist hernia surgeon, Mr Karametos is highly skilled in the following advanced laparoscopic hernia repair techniques:

 - TEP - Totally extraperitoneal Repair.
 Surgical dissection and mesh placement is performed outside of the peritoneal cavity in the pre-peritoneal space away from the visceral contents.
 Mesh does not come into contact with bowel or visceral organs.
 Usually utilised for inguinal hernia or femoral hernia.